Abubakarsiddiq9/portfolio-worker/README.md

 * Gemini generates a natural response and sends it back

 **Rate limiting:**

+The Worker limits each user to 20 messages per hour using Cloudflare Durable Objects.
+Each client IP is mapped to its own Durable Object instance, which maintains an isolated request counter in strongly consistent storage.
+This avoids race conditions that can occur with eventually consistent storage and ensures accurate request counting even under concurrent traffic.
-The Worker limits each user to 20 messages per hour using server-side rate limiting powered by Cloudflare KV.
-Requests are tracked by client IP address.
-If the limit is reached, the chatbot automatically switches to a predefined keyword-based fallback so users can still get answers without consuming any AI API quota.
+If the limit is reached, the chatbot automatically switches to a predefined keyword-based fallback so users can continue using the portfolio without consuming additional Gemini API quota.

 **Message persistence:**
 Chat messages are saved in `sessionStorage`, so conversations remain available while navigating between pages during the same browser session.
 When the tab is closed, the chat history is cleared.
 Rate limiting is enforced server-side and is not stored in the browser.